Trump and Xi Hold Beijing Summit Focused on Trade, Taiwan, and Global Issues

 Key Facts

-- Putin is scheduled to visit Beijing from May 19-20, following Trump's trip.
+- Putin is scheduled to visit Beijing from May 19-20, following Trump's trip, according to both Beijing and Moscow.

-- Arms sales to Taiwan were a central topic during the Trump-Xi talks.
+- Arms sales to Taiwan were a major topic during the Trump-Xi talks, as confirmed by both leaders.

 What Happened